antfu/antfu.me/pages/giving-talks.md

 # Giving Talks

 My name is [Michelangelo De Francesco](/).
-I am an eTrading Quantitative Researcher living in London.
+I am a Quantitative Research Analyst living in London.
 I am focusing on many areas in electronic trading like Market Microstructure, Low Latency Development, Market Making, etc.

 <!-- [Here are the talks I have given](/talks). -->